wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs.md

 ## Step 0: General remarks
 **I strongly advise to try the following installation steps in a virtual machine first before doing anything like that on real hardware!**

-So, let's spin up a virtual machine with 4 cores, 8 GB RAM, and a 64GB disk using e.g. the awesome bash script [quickemu](https://github.com/wimpysworld/quickemu).
+So, let's spin up a virtual machine with 4 cores, 8 GB RAM, and a 64GB disk using e.g. my fork of the awesome bash script [quickemu](https://github.com/wmutschl/quickemu).
 I can confirm that the installation works equally well on my Dell XPS 13 9360 and my Dell Precision 7520.

 This tutorial is made with Fedora 33 Workstation from https://getfedora.org/de/workstation/download/ copied to an installation media (usually a USB Flash device but may be a DVD or the ISO file attached to a virtual machine hypervisor).